palmer061397/Microservice-Data-Visualizer/README.md

 ## Usage

 Since this application reads hard-coded JSON files, you can hard-code these with data from old logs.
 For example, you can look in a given microservice's logs and find the JSON log with the appropriate information for each microservice.
 Then, you can paste them into the appropriate JSON files in this application and generate a more visual plantuml diagram.
+UPDATE - app.py file uses an api to generate random user data.

 ## Contributing